sergi-s/search-engines/README.md

-# IR-Model
+# Search Engines

-IR-Model is a simple information retrieval system designed to mimic search engines.
+*Search Engines* are simple information retrieval systems designed to mimic search engines.
 It generates several documents with random single-letter words, allowing users to enter queries and utilize the Statistical model and Vector space model to retrieve and rank the relevant documents.

 ## Features